The Rules To Become A Runner

 If you said yes, congratulations.
 If you said no, was it because you put off filling out the 20 page application with 3 personal references, 4 professional references?
 Or, were you waiting on your score from the RAT (you know, the Running Acceptance Test - a runners version of the SAT) to see if you scored high enough.
 Or, wait, I know, you waited to call yourself an official runner because you dreaded the panel interview - whew - that is a tough one.
 Or maybe, it was the last part, the ethics review, psychological exam and background check?
 That one holds alot of us up.

-becoming a runner.
+You know none of this exists.
+There are no official rules, groups, oaths, tests to becoming a runner.
 But it seems even without these things, the scale we hold ourselves to before we declare we are a "runner" is 100 times more difficult.
 Many runners, myself included, has created all kinds of crazy rules, constraints and tests that we need to pass before we consider ourself officially in this exclusive organization.
 For me, I told myself that I wasn't a runner until I could run 4 miles without stopping, ran something close to a 10 minute mile without dying, and completed a real race.
 Where did I get these rules from?
 Who knows!

 So why do we make it so hard?
 Why all the rules?
 Running is a quirky little sport with a close to 100 million or so runners.
 But even with such great numbers, it is an intensely personal sport.
 For as many runners that exist, there are as many rules and tests to join the club.